 It’s the same with messages.
-WhatsApps and SMS messages will scroll across the display, so you can get an idea of the message content.
+WhatsApp and SMS messages will scroll across the display, so you can get an idea of the message content.

-However, we found busy WhatsApp groups made the experience unbearable, with the Horizon constantly vibrating on our wrist.
-The good news is that we could just turn that app off, and we ended up just having alerts for calendar and calls.
+However, we found busy WhatsApp groups made the experience unbearable, with the Horizon constantly vibrating on our wrists.
+The good news is that we could just turn that app off, and we ended up just having alerts for calendars and calls.

 Withings quotes 30 days battery life with standard use, and as long as you keep those advanced respiratory and Afib scans turned off, that was borne out in our testing.

 That will also mean no nighttime SpO2 readings and minimal notifications.

 Turn everything on, and you could still get 7-10 days – and that’s not too shabby when many of the so-called best smartwatches only last 24 hours.